threedworld-mit/tdw/Documentation/lessons/replicants/arm_articulation_1.md

 # Arm articulation, pt.
 1: Basics

 *Replicant arm articulation is a complex topic.
 This document covers basic arm articulation actions.
 [Part 2](arm_articulation_2.md) covers grasping and dropping.
-[Part 3](arm_articulation_3.md) covers more advanced examples that use some additional optional parameters.*
+[Part 3](arm_articulation_3.md) covers more advanced examples that use some additional optional parameters.
+[Part 4](arm_articulation_4.md) describes a relatively complex use-case: stacking objects on top of each other.*

 Unlike [movement](movement.md) and [animations](animations.md), which are controlled by pre-recorded animation data, Replicant arm articulation is procedural.
 It uses inverse kinematic (IK) and the [FinalIK Unity asset](https://root-motion.com/) to solve an end pose, given a target position that a hand is reaching for.